A representation of the wave function on the three-dimensional space: Primitive ontology of the wave function

-An improved $3$D-space ontology for the wavefunction, compared to the mass density ontology, is the \emph{space state realism}, suggested in \citep{WallaceTimpson2010QMOnSpacetime}.
-There, more information about the total wavefunction is gained by using the reduced density matrices.
-Also see \citep{Swanson2018RelativisticSpacetimeStateRealist} for an extension to the relativistic case and quantum field theory.
-While it is an improvement in the amount of information from the wavefunction that it represents, it still captures a very small part of it.
-It was criticized in \citep{Maudlin2019PhilosophyofPhysicsQuantumTheory}, mainly for not providing a monistic ontology, for mixing together different branches (if applied to MWI), and for lack of local separability, due to the use of reduced density matrices.
+An improved $3$D space ontology for the wave function, compared to the mass density ontology, is the \emph{space state realism}, suggested in \cite{WallaceTimpson2010QMOnSpacetime}.
+There, more information about the total wave function is gained by using the reduced density matrices.
+Also see \cite{Swanson2018RelativisticSpacetimeStateRealist} for an extension to the relativistic case and quantum field theory.
+While it is an improvement in the amount of information from the wave function that it represents, it still captures a very small part of it.
+It was criticized in \cite{Maudlin2019PhilosophyofPhysicsQuantumTheory}, mainly for not providing a monistic ontology, for mixing together different branches (if applied to MWI), and for lack of local separability, due to the use of reduced density matrices.
 This seems to make unlikely the existence of local beables able to encode the full information about the state.

-For MWI, {\pwt}, and collapse theories, the multi-layered field representation proposed here allows to take the full universal wavefunction as primitive ontology.
-In contrast to {\schrod}'s density ontology and even to space state realism, a multi-layered field ontology would retain all the information in the wavefunction.
+For MWI, {\pwt}, and collapse theories, the multi-layered field representation proposed here allows to take the full universal wave function as primitive ontology.
+In contrast to {\schrod}'s density ontology and even to space state realism, a multi-layered field ontology would retain all the information in the wave function.
 Nonseparability goes away, since we can recover the multi-layered field over a region $A\cup B$ by knowing it on $A$ and $B$.
 This is possible because the representation keeps track of the layers and sublayers, and the extension from $A$ and $B$ is done by connecting each sublayer and layer over $A$ to those over $B$ (see \sref{s:local_separability} and \sref{s:locality}).
 In the case of collapse theories, a primitive ontology based on multi-layered fields would still be a tension with relativistic simultaneity.
-However, one should not exclude the possibility of an adaptation of the proposal in \citep{Bedingham2014MatterDensityAndRelativisticWavefunctionCollapse,Tumulka2006RelativisticGRW} to this ontology.
+However, one should not exclude the possibility of an adaptation of the proposal in \cite{Bedingham2014MatterDensityAndRelativisticWavefunctionCollapse,Tumulka2006RelativisticGRW} to this ontology.